robertjskelton/robertjskelton.github.io/_posts/2025-09-10-ferrari-360-ac-fix.markdown

 ![360 A/C](/images/ac/5.jpg)
 ![360 A/C](/images/ac/6.jpg)

 I had to remove the motor mounts.
 Which were shot anyways, so I replaced them.
-And when you replace them, the bolt and nut that go through the middle of the motor mount shou   d be replaced, and use a massive 24mm on both sides.
+And when you replace them, the bolt and nut that go through the middle of the motor mount should be replaced, and use a massive 24mm on both sides.
 So you need both a 24mm socket, which I had, and a 24mm wrench, which I had to buy, to hold it on the other side.
 You can re-use the washers and the 17mm bolts.

 ![360 A/C](/images/ac/8.jpg)
 ![360 A/C](/images/ac/9.jpg)